Home » Desserts » Impossible Pie Recipe (No-Crust Coconut Pie)

 spreading butter into a pie plate.

-Start this super simple recipe by preheating the oven and greasing a deep dish pie plate with a pat of butter.
+PREHEAT AND PREP.
+Start by preheating the oven and greasing a deep dish pie plate with a pat of butter.

 adding ingredients to a blender for impossible pie.